Big Brother Brasil 16

-Big Brother Brasil 16 was the sixteenth season of Big Brother Brasil which premiered January 19, 2016 with the season finale airing April 5, 2016 on the Rede Globo.
-The show is produced by Endemol Globo and it was the last presented by journalist Pedro Bial, replaced by Tiago Leifert in 2017, after leaving the sports department, 1 year before the premiere of the talk show Conversa com Bial.
+Big Brother Brasil 16 was the sixteenth season of Big Brother Brasil which premiered January 19, 2016, with the season finale airing April 5, 2016, on the Rede Globo.
+The show was produced by Endemol Globo and it was the last presented by journalist Pedro Bial, replaced by Tiago Leifert in 2017, after leaving the sports department, 1 year before the premiere of the talk show Conversa com Bial.

 The grand prize is R$1.5 million with tax allowances, with a R$150,000 prize offered to the runner-up and a R$50,000 prize offered to the 3rd place.
 19 Year Old Student Munik Nunes won this season on Day 78.

 The game

 Changes in the voting system

 For the first time in the program since its debut, there was a change in the voting system of the show.
 From the fifth week of the season, the public's vote became regional based.
 The candidate who achieves a simple majority of votes in each region of Brazil (Midwest, Northeast, North, Southeast and South) by internet gets a point.
 Also earn one point the candidate who obtains a simple majority of all votes by calls and SMS.
 Thus, there are six points in total: five per geographic region and another by SMS and telephone.
 In case of a tied score, the contestant with the most votes is evicted.
 The votes from outside is distributed equally among the five regions of Brazil.